 Risk management in effective business operations.
 Programing of personal and business risk problems.
 Insurance institutions.
-(Formerly Business Administration 223, Seminar in Insurance.)

 226. Seminar in Real Estate (3)

 Prerequisite: Business Administration 222.

 Current problems in real property.
 Regional land use planning.
-(Formerly Business Administration 275, Seminar in Real Estate.)

 229. Seminar in Financial Markets (3)

 Prerequisite: Business Administration 205.

 Analysis of money and capital markets.
 Emphasis on factors of influence and sources and uses of data.
 Survey of literature in the field.
-(Formerly Business Administration 222, Seminar in Finance.)
-230. Production Management (3) Prerequisites: Business Administration 202A and 202B.
-(Concurrent enrollment permissible.)
-Analysis of management techniques applied to modern industrial enterprises.
-Survey of production activities with special emphasis upon quantitative decision making techniques.
-231. Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230.
+230. Production and Operations Management (3) Two lectures and two hours of laboratory.

+Prerequisites: Business Administration 202A and 202B.
+Theory, concepts and decision analysis related to effective utilization of major factors of production in manufacturing and service industries.
+Utilizes the system approach to achieve unification of the production elements in terms of both analysis and synthesis.
+Not open to students who have credit for a basic course in production management.
+231. Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230 or equivalent.
 Analysis and solution of plant management problems using multiple operation analysis and advanced work measurement techniques (M.T.M., Work Factor System, and others).
 Relation of production to other functions.

-232. Operations Research (3)

-Prerequisite: Business Administration 230.
+232. Operations Research (3) Prerequisite: Business Administration 230 or equivalent.
 Programing and simulation techniques for analysis of interlocking decision problems with and without the use of computers.
 Derivation of man, machine, and systems models.
 Design of steady state and dynamic stochastic models.
 239A.
-Seminar in Production Management (3)

-Prerequisite: Business Administration 231.
+Seminar in Production and Operations Management (3) Prerequisite: Business Administration 231.